Our Lights in a Real Home (My Home!)

 I brought this lighting-focused thinking when my husband and I bought our house in 2017.
 Aside from a pair of Savoy House Elise bath bars in the primary bathroom (a great choice made by the previous owners when they renovated), all of the lights in our house were products of the time in which it was built: the year 2000.

-That tacky yellow brass that has been ditched for lovely rich caramelly brass?
-Yeah, the dining room chandelier and outdoor lights were all that color.
-The ceiling fan in our guest bedroom was too small and up too high.
-The same was true in another bedroom that we use as a retro video game playing space.
+The dining room chandelier and outdoor lights were all finished in that tacky yellow brass that has since been ditched for lovely rich caramelly brass.
+The ceiling fan in our guest bedroom was too small, hung up too high and was too loud.
+The same was true for the ceiling fan in another bedroom that we use as a retro video game playing space.
 (I am bad at real-life bowling, but very good at Wii Sports Bowling.)
 Plus, a not-our-style foyer light was hanging in our entryway.

-It took a little while – I made a New Year’s resolution that I was going to buy new lights and beautify our home in 2020, so, uh, that didn’t work out as planned (the motto of 2020) – but I finally did it and I could not be happier.
+It took a little while – I made a New Year’s resolution that I was going to buy new lights and beautify our home in 2020, so, uh, that didn’t work out as planned (the motto of 2020) – but in 2022, I finally did it and I could not be happier.
 Our home looks so much brighter and so much more stylish!
-My husband was involved with all the decisions and picked the dining room chandelier when I truly could not decide.
-Installation was done expertly by the manager of our customer service team.
+My husband was involved with all the decisions and, importantly, he chose the dining room chandelier when I truly could not decide.
+Installation was done expertly by one of my colleagues.

 Outdoor Lights